What is a missional community?

 How does Cedar City Church live out missional community?

 CCC desires to live out the model of missional community both at set times throughout the week and every day in every place that we are.
-Currently, our missional community meets every Wednesday evening at 6:15pm.
-When the weather is appropriate, we gather at Pleasant Square Park to share a meal and engage with the community.
-In the case of inclement weather, we may be gathering at the 12 New Street building or at someone’s house.
+Currently, our missional community meets every Wednesday evening at 6:30pm either at the 12 New Street building or at someone’s house.
 We post regularly about missional community gatherings on our social media accounts, so be sure to check our Facebook or Instagram for current info on where we are meeting.